analystkumar29/travelling-technicians-website/PROJECT_ACCOMPLISHMENT_REPORT.md

 7. **Performance**: The site loads quickly with optimized assets and code.

+8. **Customer Self-Service**: The booking verification and rescheduling features reduce administrative overhead while improving customer satisfaction.

+9. **Email Communication**: Automated email notifications keep customers informed throughout the booking process.

-This first major version provides an excellent foundation that can be built upon with future enhancements such as database integration, user accounts, and expanded service offerings, all while maintaining the current layout, structure, and user flow that's been established.
+This first major version provides an excellent foundation that can be built upon with future enhancements such as user accounts, expanded service offerings, and advanced analytics, all while maintaining the current layout, structure, and user flow that's been established.